 We all need a place to live.
 A stable housing market is the foundation to a healthy community, underpinning job stability, children’s development, access to good jobs, and the economic potential of the community itself, from small business owners to individual workers.
-Making sure everyone has a safe, affordable place to call home is one of the most important areas of focus for local government, and Amanda will bring deep professional expertise to her role deciding policies around housing in Malden.
+Making sure everyone has a safe, affordable, decent place to call home is one of the most important areas of focus for local government, and Amanda will bring deep professional expertise to her role deciding housing policy in Malden.

 While we can’t change development decisions made in the past, Malden’s future leaders can work with the existing market to make sure any future development includes benefits to the community, from making sure today’s Maldonians can afford to stay here, to instituting policies that reduce car ownership and traffic, to taking a wholesale fresh look at our outdated zoning code as a way of making sure our own bylaws allow the kind of development residents want.